macabroaff/djangobook/appendixD.rst

 LANGUAGES
 ---------

-*Default*: A tuple of all available languages.
+*Valor padrão*: A tuple of all available languages.
 This list is continually growing and any copy included here would inevitably become rapidly out of date.
 You can see the current list of translated languages by looking in ``django/conf/global_settings.py``.